 - Do not place Needles, Lancets, Syringes, Auto Injectors or Infusion Sets inside your green cart.

 - Do not place Pet Waste inside your green cart.

 - Do not place Ashes inside your green cart.

 - Make sure the serial number located at the front of your green cart faces the road when placing curbside for collection.

-- Make sure only organic waste (Food waste, small amounts of leaf & yard waste and soiled paper products) have been placed inside your green cart.
+- Make sure only organic waste (Food waste, small amounts of leaf & yard waste and soiled paper products) have been placed inside your green cart for disposal.